Universidad Azteca: History

 Universidad Azteca is affiliated with the Centro de Estudios Superiores Azteca.
 The private university was established in 1984 and recognized by the federal Secretary of Public Education (SEP) of the United States of Mexico in 1987.
-The Branch Campus of European Programs in Austria are duly approved and registered by the Austrian Federal Ministry of Science in 2012.
-University was internationally accredited by ASIC with "Premier University" status in 2013.
+The Branch Campus of European Programs in Austria was duly approved and registered by the Austrian Federal Ministry of Science in 2012The university was internationally accredited by ASIC with "Premier University" status in 2013.

 Accreditations

 The university is accredited by the Reconocimiento de Validez Oficial de Estudios (RVOE) and the Secretary of Public Education (SEP) to award graduate and postgraduate degrees.
 It is listed with the official Mexican government cultural and scientific information exchange network as an accredited university.
 Universidad Azteca de Chalco is also listed in International Association of Universities of United Nations Educational, Scientific and Cultural Organization (UNESCO).

-Universidad Azteca is a PREMIER PROVIDER accredited university by Accreditation Service for International Colleges and Universities (ASIC) at UK for the period 2013 - 2017.
+Universidad Azteca is a PREMIER PROVIDER accredited university by Accreditation Service for International Colleges and Universities (ASIC) the t UK for the period 2013 - 2017.
 Universidad Azteca International Programmes offered via the Deanship of European Programmes in Austria are duly approved and registered by the Austrian Ministry of Science and Research in accordance with the Austrian Law on Quality Assurance in Higher Education.